Desert Orchid: Steeplechase career

 1985/86 - Desert Orchid was then switched to steeplechasing, still partnered by his regular hurdles jockey Colin Brown, and ran up a sequence of four wins in a row at Devon and Exeter, Sandown and Ascot (twice) before unseating at He did not win again that season in his next 4 races, before winning the 2 mile Killiney Novices' Chase at Ascot.

 On his return to Kempton Park for the King George VI Chase, he ran out a 15 length winner over Door Latch, easily defeating former stars such as Wayward Lad, Forgive n'Forget, Combs Ditch and Bolands Cross.
 The quality of the field can be indicated by Desert Orchid's starting price of 16/1, though the price was also influenced by fears that this speedy front runner would not stay the 3 mile trip, having previously been established as a two miler.

 Desert Orchid followed up with wins at Sandown and Wincanton, before finishing third in the Queen Mother Champion Chase at Cheltenham, three lengths behind Pearlyman.
 He returned to win over 2 1/2 miles at Ascot before being pulled up in the Whitbread Gold Cup on his final outing of the 1986–87 season.

 A string of places followed in 1987, second at Sandown (2 miles), second in the King George, and places at Sandown, Wincanton and Cheltenham.
 Desert Orchid got his head in front on his last two starts of the 1987–88 season taking the Martell Cup at Aintree, which was his first win on a left-handed track, and the Whitbread Gold Cup at Sandown.

 One of Desert Orchid's greatest efforts took place in the 1989 Victor Chandler Handicap Chase, where he took on four rivals, including the top-class Panto Prince and Vodkatini, who fell badly on the back straight.
 Desert Orchid just got back up after being headed to beat Panto Prince by a head.

-Desert Orchid was then stepped up to 3 miles and 2 furlongs (5.23 km) for the Cheltenham Gold Cup—he had previously been considered a two-miler.
+Desert Orchid was then stepped up to 3 miles and 2 furlongs (5.23 km) for the Cheltenham Gold Cup.
 The rain and snow which had fallen relentlessly at Cheltenham made the racecourse going heavy.
 These were conditions hardly suited to Desert Orchid, especially at this left-handed course which he never particularly favoured.

 A crowd of over 58,000 witnessed Desert Orchid's effort to overhaul the mud-loving Yahoo in the final stages of the race.

-After eight consecutive wins, Desert Orchid then fell in the Martell Cup, which he had won the previous year (and which on this occasion was won by the Gold Cup runner-up, Yahoo).
-This was the first time Desert Orchid had run and failed to win since the 1988 Queen Mother Champion Chase over a year earlier.
+After eight consecutive wins, Desert Orchid then fell in the Martell Cup, (which was won by the Gold Cup runner-up, Yahoo).
+Jockey, Simon Sherwood, rode Desert Orchid in all nine of these races.